jethanh/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+      `token is used for user authentication purposes, it is a unique encrypted hash`
 - [ ] What steps can you take in your web apps to keep your data secure?
+      `hashing user credentials instead of saving in plaintext, adding salts to user credentials, keeping session` `IDs out of the URL, timeout on session`
 - [ ] Describe how web servers work.
+      `your browser connects to a server and requests a page, the server sends back the requested page`
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      `CRUD C = Create, POST / R = Read, GET / U = Update, PUT / D = Delete, DELETE`

 ## Project Set Up